 The most common sign of endometriosis is pain in your lower belly that doesn’t go away.
 It can get worse before and during your period.
 You may also have very heavy bleeding.
 Pain during sex is likely.

-Some women who have an endometrial cyst feel sore or notice pressure.
+Some women who have endometriosis feel sore or notice pressure.
 Others don’t have any symptoms at all.
 You may not know you have a cyst until your doctor feels it during a pelvic exam or sees it on ultrasound.

 Your doctor will talk to you, listen to your symptoms, and ask about any pain you have.
 During a pelvic exam, they’ll press on areas in your belly.
 They may be able to feel a cyst this way.

 Your doctor will probably want to do an imaging test to see inside your body.
 One way is with an ultrasound.
 It uses sound waves to create a picture.
 Magnetic resonance imaging (MRI) provides a more detailed view of your ovaries.
 It uses a powerful magnetic field.

 Another way to check for an endometrial cyst is through a laparoscopy.
 During this outpatient surgery, your doctor will make a tiny incision (cut) in your belly button and insert a thin camera.
 This allows your her to see any cysts up close, assess their size, and decide how best to treat them.

 Your doctor will consider your age, any pain you’re in, and whether you plan to have a baby in the future.
 Based on that, they’ll choose a treatment plan that could include:

 Watchful waiting.
 If you’re not in pain and the cyst is small, your doctor may suggest that you wait 6-8 weeks to see if it goes away on its own.
 They’ll use an ultrasound test to make sure this is happening.

 Medicine.
 Your doctor may give you medicine to help shrink the cyst.
 A group of medications that doctors call “GnRH agonists” puts your body into temporary menopause.
 Your ovaries stop making estrogen, which can help ease any symptoms you have.